k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: if monster steed is teleported, take its rider along with it
 - Fix: feedback tweak to commit regarding shapeshifters riding/being ridden
+- Fix: zapping at an object with teleportation resulted in scrambled zap targetting as soon as any object was hit